samwong0127/titanic/README.md

 ### This repo is finialised on 12th Aug, 2022.
 My final notebook can be seen on https://www.kaggle.com/code/samwong127/titanic/notebook or *titanic.ipynb*.

+### Conclusion and knowledge
+In this competition, the highest

 ### Prediction Diary